N3zzar/Dbt-cloud-Project/README.md

   * Conditional cleaning logic
   * Target schema customization
 * Popular dbt packages installed in `packages.yml`
-* Exposures defined for downstream analytics use case as a Performance dashboard which depended on three models in the marts layer in my exposure.yml file.
+* Exposures defined for downstream analytics use case as a Performance dashboard which depended on two models in the marts layer in my exposure.yml file.

 ---